wmde/wikibase-release-pipeline/docs/wikibase/01_intro.md

 [Wikibase](https://www.mediawiki.org/wiki/Wikibase) is a MediaWiki extension for working with versioned, semi-structured data in a central repository.

 This image contains the Wikibase extension running on top of MediaWiki.
-Wikibase and several other extensions are bundled in addition to [those hipped by MediaWiki](https://www.mediawiki.org/wiki/Bundled_extensions_and_skins).
+Wikibase and several other extensions are bundled in addition to [those shipped by MediaWiki](https://www.mediawiki.org/wiki/Bundled_extensions_and_skins).
 The MediaWiki application runs on top of PHP on an Apache web server in a Debian base image.

 > 💡 This image is part of Wikibase Suite (WBS).
-[WBS Deploy](https://github.com/wmde/wikibase-release-pipeline/deploy/README.md) provides everything you need to self-host a Wikibase instance out of the box.
+[WBS Deploy](/deploy) provides everything you need to self-host a Wikibase instance out of the box.

 ## Source